dysdsyd/VO_benchmark/README.md

-# Benchmarking the Impact of the Image Feature Detector and Descriptor Choice on Visual Odometry
+# The Impact of the Image Feature Detector and Descriptor Choice on Visual Odometry
 EECS 568: Mobile Robotics Final Project

 ## Team Members: